 Every manager and HR specialist will have to deal with a holiday or annual leave carryover issue.
 The idea is that employees can carry forward any annual leave they haven’t taken in one leave year into the next leave year.

 Sounds simple enough, right?
 And it is.
 But when dealing with holiday carryover, there are a few things you need to bear in mind to ensure that everyone’s treated fairly.

-We’ll take a quick look at what UK law says about the issue, before offering some advice on how to implement a holiday carryover issue that’s best for your organisation.
+We’ll take a quick look at what UK law says about the issue, before offering some advice on how to implement a holiday carryover issue that’s best for your organization.

 Can Employees Carry Forward Annual Leave Allowance?

 One reason why many employers find themselves confused about holiday carryover is that there are no clear UK laws to govern the issue.

 In UK employment law, almost all workers are legally entitled to 5.6 weeks’ paid holiday a year.
 This is known as statutory leave entitlement or annual leave.
 The law applies to all kinds of workers, including agency workers, those who work irregular hours, and those who work on zero-hours contracts.